openraven/security-rules/README.md

-@WIP All docs are beong moved to a documentation system.
+@WIP All docs are being moved to a documentation system.
 ETA mid November.